Rookie Card Year: 1990

 Investment Rating: 6.5

 Larry Walker rookie cards and autograph memorabilia are popular with multiple collectors.
 Fans of the now-defunct Montreal Expos team have an appreciation for Walker as one of the franchise's all-time greats.
 It also helps that he's one of the greatest Canadian-born players ever.
-And Walker was a fan-favorite in Colorado, as well, where he played almost 10 seasons.
+And Walker was a fan-favorite in Colorado, as well, where he played almost 10 seasons during his Hall of Fame career.

 His first certified autograph cards can be found in 1997 Donruss Signature Series.
 There are three versions of the card.
-Each are serial numbered in quantities of 1,000, 900 and 100, respectively.
+Each card is serial numbered in quantities of 1,000, 900 and 100, respectively.
 Over the years, Walker's signature has appeared in relatively few products.
 This creates something of a premium on these early options.

-Walker's first game-used memorabilia cards were issue in 2000 Upper Deck MVP.
+Walker's first game-used memorabilia cards were issued in 2000 Upper Deck MVP.
 The card features a swatch of game-worn batting glove.

 Larry Walker autographed memorabilia has value and the potential to increase.
 Signed bats of the slugger are particularly popular.
 Interesting to note is that signed jerseys can be difficult to locate.
 They are also rather pricey on the rare occasion they do appear on the secondary market.

 Larry Walker Rookie Card Checklist

 The Bowman brand has always been known for rookie cards.
 The clay stock of the cards is a throwback style that provided collectors with a nostalgic alternative to some of the glossy examples below.
-A Tiffany version is one of his most popular cards from his rookie year.
+The Tiffany version is among the most popular cards from his rookie year.

 There are probably more of these cards in existence than anyone cares to admit.
 They have been rendered virtually worthless by over-production.
 Even submitting them for professional grading is a losing proposition.

 At the time this photograph was taken, Fleer was trying to differentiate itself in the market.
-This was not any easy task with eight-plus manufacturers at the time.
+This was not an easy task with eight-plus manufacturers at the time.
 There's a rarer variation that has a "Ptd. in Canada" notation on the back.
 At one point these caused a bit of a stir in the hobby, but the premiums are relatively minimal now.